Drake Street

-Drake Street is a street in Admiralty, Hong Kong.
+Drake Street (Chinese: 德立街) is a street in Admiralty, Hong Kong.
 It was named after the Royal Navy ship HMS Drake.
 A portion of the Admiralty MTR station lies underneath the street.

+The area where Drake Street is located was originally part of the Naval Dockyard and Wellington Barracks.
+As military facilities moved away from the area, Admiralty was developed into a central business district and Drake Street was built in the 1980s.